The Best Packing List for Toddler Ski Gear

 Putting on a good sun cream or block for their face every morning will avoid sun burn (even on cloudy days!) and be sure to have a lip balm on hand as the cold (and fingers crossed sunny!) weather may give your little one chapped lips.
 We use this sun protection (the roll-on is a dream!) and I just share my own lip balm with my son (he says it tastes like chocolate) but this is a really good soothing one with a higher SPF.

 Toddler plus cold weather equals a snotty nosed child so prepare ahead with several little packets of tissues tucked in your many skiwear pockets!
 Bulk buy before you go because they weigh nothing for your luggage.

-If you'd like to save or share this post, please use this image for Pinterest:
+If you'd like to save or share this post, here are some pins you can use: